BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 ## Motivation for building this app

 The main motivation for building this app was to continue learing software development and engineering.
-In addition to the educatational benifits I also just enjoy building pratical and useful applications.
-I also wanted a fast and efficient way to get weather and forecast data without all the FULL PAGE ADVERTISEMENTS one encounters on many of the leading websites.
+In addition to the educatational benifits I also just enjoy building pratical and useful applications and wanted a fast and efficient way to get weather and forecast data without all the FULL PAGE ADVERTISEMENTS one encounters on many of the leading websites.

 ## Data saved in text files